swansonk14/gflownet/README.md

 done
 ```

-Rename columns and rescale solubility.
+Rename columns and rescale solubility and SA score.

 ```bash
 for MODEL in s_aureus_solubility s_aureus_solubility_sa